nfilipov/Sherpa/README.md

 Sherpa analysis and comparison to Madgraph [https://github.com/nfilipov/Sherpa/tree/master/Sherpa]

+# Gridpacks and python configs

+# Spin correlation studies

-# Sherpa analysis and comparison to Madgraph
+# Analysis and comparison to Madgraph

 ## How to use SherpaKinematics.C?